 Executive Director Kate Alberghini calls Green Up Day “basically an environmental spring cleaning for the state.”
 But this nonprofit works year-round to educate people of all ages and abilities that they can make a difference in the environment.
-Shaw’s has donated more than $18,400 to Green Up Vermont through the GIVE BACK WHERE IT COUNTS Reusable Bag Program.
+Shaw’s has supported Green Up Vermont through the GIVE BACK WHERE IT COUNTS Reusable Bag Program.
 Above, overall winning entry in the 2022 Post Art contest by Marina H., 7th Grade from Shelburne Community School.

 Tell us about Green Up Vermont.